 California Institute of Technology

-Dr. Newman is also a professor of biology and geobiology at the California Institute of Technology.
+Dr. Anderson is also Seymour Benzer Professor of Biology at the California Institute of Technology.

 Neural stem cells give rise to all the cells needed to build a nervous system.
 But how do these stem cells decide whether to become neurons, the cells that relay information from the brain to the rest of the body and back again, or glia, the cells that both insulate and support neurons?
 Answering that question has been a major focus of David J. Anderson's research.
 The outcome may one day provide the key to using stem cells for the regeneration of brain or spinal tissue that has been damaged by trauma or disease, including Parkinson's and Huntington's.

 By isolating and studying neural stem cells in petri dishes, Anderson has discovered several molecules that act from outside stem cells, driving them to develop into neurons, glial cells, or even smooth muscle cells.
 He and his colleagues have also identified "master" genes that act inside stem cells to control their fate.
 Thus, expression of genes such as Mash1 or the Neurogenins in stem cells pushes them to develop into various subtypes of neurons, while expression of genes from the Olig family coaxes stem cells to become oligodendrocytes, a type of glial cell that insulates nerve fibers rather than astrocytes, another type of glial cell.
 Olig genes also play a role in the development of motor neurons.

 "By understanding how neural stem cells choose among their various options in the laboratory, we hope to uncover important clues about how these cells differentiate in the body," Anderson explained.
 "This information is crucial to being able to use stem cells therapeutically."